On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: Introduction

-As the LTP condition \eqref{ltpc} is purely numerical, it is natural to surmise that the inclusion $\widetilde{W_X}\hookrightarrow \widetilde{\mathbb{P}(\cE)}$ induces an isomorpshism of Hodge structures for $p+q<\text{dim}(X)$.
-However, in \S\ref{LTPCON} we provide a counterexample to show that this more general statement is false in general.
-We suspect that this may be due to the presence of torsion sections in fibrations which admit non-trivial Mordell--Weil groups.
-As such, we suspect that LTP may be consequence of the inclusion inducing an isomorphism of \emph{rational} Hodge structures.
-We formulate a precise conjecture in \S\ref{LTPCON}.
+As the LTP condition for an elliptic Calabi--Yau $X\to B$ is purely numerical, it is natural to surmise that if $\widetilde{W}_X\to W_X$ is a crepant resolution of the Weierstrass model of $X$, then the inclusion $\widetilde{W}_X\hookrightarrow \widetilde{\mathbb{P}(\cE)}$ induces an isomorphism of Hodge structures for $p+q<\text{dim}(X)$.
+However, in \S\ref{LTPCON} we prove that this more general statement is false (see Proposition~\ref{CE119}), as we show that fibrations with non-trivial Mordell-Weil groups which admit sections with torsion will always provide counterexamples.
+As such, we suspect that LTP may be a consequence of the inclusion $\widetilde{W}\hookrightarrow \widetilde{\mathbb{P}(\cE)}$ inducing an isomorphism of \emph{rational} Hodge structures (we formulate a precise conjecture in \S\ref{LTPCON}).
+Furthermore, the Calabi--Yau assumption on $X$ seems to be crucial for $\text{dim}(X)>2$, since in \S\ref{CYCON} we construct examples non-Calabi--Yau elliptic fibrations over a base of arbitrary dimension which \emph{do not} satisfy the Lefschetz-type phenomenon.

-While the Weierstrass model $W_X$ as given by equation \eqref{weq} is necessarily a Weierstrass fibration (i.e., an elliptic fibration globally given by a Weierstrass equation in a $\mathbb{P}^2$-bundle of the form $\mathbb{P}(\cO_B\oplus \cL^2\oplus \cL^3)$, it is not necessarily the case that every Weierstrass fibration is the Weierstass \emph{model} of a smooth elliptic fibration.
-A more general result which would imply LTP would then be that crepant resolutions of anti-canonical Weierstrass fibrations share its upper Hodge diamond with that of the blown up projective bundle in which it resides.
-We provide evidence of this more general statement in the case of singular 3-fold Weierstrass fibrations in \S\ref{LTP3F}.

-There is in fact a generalization of the Lefschetz hyperplane theorem to line bundles which are `lef' by de Cataldo and Migliorini \cite{DeCataldoMigliorini}, but in all examples we consider in this note $\cO(\widetilde{W_X})$ is found not to be lef.
-Moreover, the Calabi--Yau condition seems to be crucial for $\text{dim}(X)>2$, since in such a case we construct in \S\ref{CYCON} examples of smooth Weierstrass fibartions over a base of arbitrary dimension not satisfying conditions \eqref{ltpc} if the Calabi--Yau assumption is dropped.
-For $\text{dim}(X)=2$ we show that the Calabi--Yau assumption is not in necessary, as we show any minimally elliptic surface which is not a product satisfies \eqref{ltpc}.

-As the Hodge numbers of a smooth Calabi--Yau elliptic fibration coincide with those of a crepant resolution of its Weierstrass model, they also coincide with the \emph{stringy} Hodge numbers of its Weierstrass model, as the stringy Hodge numbers of a singular variety with at worst Gorenstein singularities coincide with the Hodge numbers of a crepant resolution \cite{SHNB}.
-However, outside of the Hodge number $h^{1,1}$, we know of no way in which to explicitly compute the Hodge numbers of crepant resolutions of Weierstrass models.
-As such, if LTP is in fact true, one could combine LTP with Hirzebruch--Riemann--Roch to compute the full Hodge diamond of crepant resolutions of Weierstrass models with ease, which would then also provide a practical means of explicitly computing the stringy Hodge numbers of singular Weierstrass fibrations. \\